The History of WPTF

 WPTF and the Energy Crisis

-Throughout 2001, the U.S. Department of Justice became increasingly involved in the California Energy Crisis.
+Throughout 2001 and for several years thereafter, the DOJ became increasingly involved in the California Energy Crisis.
 At the direction of the DOJ, the FBI was sweeping into trade floors and seizing computers and documents for evidence of collusion to manipulate California’s energy markets.
 Lawsuits were flying in every direction.
 Senator Joe Dunn’s committee asked WPTF to voluntarily surrender copies of all of its communications and written materials, including Board minutes and all Friday Burritos so that the Legislature could examine whether energy market competitors were exchanging confidential information with the intent to manipulate prices.
 And of course, FERC was scrambling from Congressional members of the Western States keen to find a culpable party for California’s wholesale market meltdown.

-Personally, I wasn’t sure if WPTF would survive the continuous battering by the public given all the negative attention showered on the association and its members.
-In the yearend 2002 Burrito I wrote: “So what was there to toast in 2002?
+Personally, I wasn’t sure if WPTF would survive the continued battering by the public given all the negative attention showered on the association and its members.
+By yearend 2002 I wrote in the Burrito: “So what was there to toast in 2002?
 It was a year of bitter refund litigation, aimless market redesign, and stinging publicly disclosed internal memos.
 It was a year of political maneuvering, low energy prices, and decreased investment.
 It was a year of technical workshops (a.k.a.
 FERC love ins), white papers, and dark news.
 It was a year of Justice Department guilty pleas, financial decline, and corporate embarrassment.
 It was a year of lost leadership, lost confidence, and lost jobs.
-The fact that we are standing at all is testament to something …. most likely, our lack of job opportunities in other industries.
+The fact that we are standing at all is testament to something … most likely, our lack of job opportunities in other industries.

 Rebirth and Growth

-I first observed the movement of commodity traders into the wholesale electricity space at a Western Systems Power Pool (WSPP) meeting in New York City in autumn 2005.
-There were over 200 attendees from the local area plus many Western utility representatives responsible for procuring electricity.
-This opened my eyes to the possibility of holding a New York City Chapter meeting, and the first was held in March of 2006.
-Over 70 people attended the inaugural meeting at the offices of the law firm of Stroock, Stroock & Lavan.
+I first observed the movement of commodity traders into the wholesale electricity space at a Western Systems Power Pool (WSPP) meeting in New York City in the autumn of 2005.
+There were over 200 attendees from the local area plus many Western utility representatives who were responsible for procuring electricity.
+This opened my eyes to the possibility of holding a New York City Chapter meeting.
+The first such was held in March of 2006.
+Over 70 people attended at the Manhattan offices of the law firm of Stroock, Stroock & Lavan.
 As I stated in the Burrito: “I commented that this meeting was the start of WPTF.
 Although we have been around for 8 years, young by trade-association standards, we have only made small steps to bridge the wide gap between regulators and traders.
 However, the presentations of the three guest speakers and the frank dialogue amongst our participants closed that gap as much or more than anything else we have attempted.
 The meeting set the right tone for future development of the new Chapter, and I am excited about the possibilities these relationships will provide to those of us pleading the case for competitive markets in California and the West.”

 The success of the NYC Chapter meeting launched other chapters in Houston and the Pacific Northwest.
 It simply was easier to bring the key California people to those locations as speakers rather than expect the mass of energy traders, originators, and compliance officers to fly to California.